richlamdev/vim-cheatsheet/README.md

-    :vim /foo/g **/*             - search recursive current directory and below :vim /foo/g **/*.txt         - search recursive current directory and below in all *.txt file(s) :vim /foo/g ##               - search files in arglist
+    :vim /foo/g **/*             - search recursive current directory and below :vim /foo/g **/*.txt         - search recursive current directory and below in all *.txt file(s) :vim /foo/g ##               - search files in arglist :vim /foo/gj ##              - search files in arglist, do not jump to first match :vim /foo/gf ##              - search files in arglist, fuzzy match the pattern

     # commands to use Quickfix list
     :cw[indow]                   - open the quickfix window if it's not empty